Chapters

 Having your television turned on for approximately 3 hours

-One cycle of your washing machine
+1 cycle of your washing machine

-Using your kettle ten times
+Using your kettle 10 times

-How are these
+How are these emissions calculated?

 We decided to take everything into account.